 We work with paid partnerships.
 Depending on the type and number of joint activities, our partners donate €15,000, €30,000 or €60,000 per year.
 Refugee Talent Hub is financially fully supported by our partners.
 Small businesses usually require a different approach.
 We are happy to refer them to other organizations that can meet their needs.

-These organizations are currently part of our Hub:
+These organisations are currently part of our Hub:

-The organizations below are affiliated with Refugee Talent Hub.
+The organisations below are affiliated with Refugee Talent Hub.
 Would you like to know more or are you interested in joining our network?
 Please contact us.

 Many employers struggle with practical questions about working with refugees.
 What about the laws and regulations?
 Where do you start when you want to hire someone?
 And what guidance is actually needed?